 see compass bearings overlaid at the top of the screen

-and the status at top right will show a Bearing (rather than Yaw).
+and the status at top right will show a compass point and bearing

 If North is not set, you should set it (see the Setting North page

 for details).
 Some platforms require that North be set and others